Daniel-KM/Simple-ISO-639-3/README.md

 codes.
 For example, three letters code for `French` is `fra`, not `fre`, or, for `Chinese`, `zho`, not `chi`.
 English language is deprecated.

+This library is used in the module [Internationalisation] for [Omeka S].

 Installation
 ------------